LuoYaoSheng/Lamplighter/README.md

 * Add PDFs to Lamplighter by dragging them into the PDF drawer.
 Present them by double-clicking on the page you would like to present.
 * Add Songs by clicking on the add button in the Songs drawer.
 * Import songs from Easislides by drag-and-dropping the Easislides exported XML file into the Songs drawer.
-* Search for songs using the dame technology as Spotlight.
+* Search for songs using the same technology as Spotlight.
 E.g. a search for "song this" will yield all songs which have "this" *and* "song" in their title or description.
 Dead simple and dead fast.
 * Drag important songs or PDFs from the drawer into your "Playlist" for immediate access.
 * When you have no second screen/projector attached, what you would see on the projector is shown in a preview window.